 The Trent Center for Bioethics, Humanities & History of Medicine at Duke University offers a fellowship in clinical ethics for Duke residents, fellows, and faculty interested in gaining advanced training and experience in clinical ethics.
-The fellowship is a one-year, part time academic program designed for residents during their focused research years.
+Led by Ryan Antiel, MD and Patrick Smith, PhD, the fellowship is a one-year, part time academic program designed for residents during their focused research years.
 The fellowship may also be done in conjunction with sub specialty fellowship training.
 Duke faculty with flexible clinical schedules that allow participation are also invited to apply.

 The fellowship introduces moral philosophy and provides a broad foundation in clinical ethics with a particular emphasis on race, culture, and social justice.
 Essential features of the fellowship are its practical clinical application and mentored research.